PrathamSharma1510/norman_pd_incident_data_pipeline_and_visualization/README.md

 The project makes use of the Google Maps Geocoding API to provide each incident with additional geographic information.
 The location text, including addresses, that can be found in incident reports is converted into exact latitude and longitude coordinates using this API.
 The ensuing spatial analysis, which includes identifying the side of town where occurrences occur, depends on this geocoding stage.
 The application can analyse incidents in relation to particular geographic locations thanks to the geocoded coordinates, adding spatial insights to the dataset that are crucial for public safety and resource allocation plans.

 ### Weather Data Integration
-Understanding the weather conditions at the time of each incident adds another layer of context to the analysis.
-To achieve this, the project taps into a Historical Weather API, fetching weather conditions based on the date, time, and geographic coordinates of each incident.
-Specifically, the project retrieves the WMO (World Meteorological Organization) code, which represents a standardized weather condition.
-This integration allows for the examination of how weather might influence the occurrence or nature of incidents, providing a fuller picture of the circumstances surrounding each event.
+Knowing the weather at the time of each incidence gives the study an additional level of context.
+In order to do this, the project uses a Historical meteorological API to retrieve meteorological information based on each incident's date, time, and geographic locations.
+In particular, the project returns a standard meteorological condition represented by the WMO (World Meteorological Organisation) code.
+This integration gives a more complete view of the circumstances surrounding each event by enabling the investigation of how weather may affect the occurrence or character of occurrences.

 ### Data Augmentation and Analysis
-By enriching the incident data with geographic and weather information, the project facilitates a multifaceted analysis of public safety incidents.
-Analysts can explore patterns such as the frequency of certain types of incidents in specific locations, times of day, days of the week, or under certain weather conditions.
-This augmented dataset supports a wide range of analyses—from spatial distribution of incidents across different parts of town to temporal patterns in relation to weather conditions—offering insights that can inform public safety strategies and resource deployment.
+Through the incorporation of weather and geographic data into the event data, the project enables a comprehensive examination of public safety situations.
+Patterns such as the frequency of particular incidences in particular areas, at particular times of day, on particular days of the week, or in particular weather conditions can be investigated by analysts.
+The spatial distribution of occurrences across the town and temporal trends in relation to weather conditions are just two examples of the many studies that may be supported by this enhanced dataset, providing insights that help guide the deployment of resources and public safety policies.

-This process exemplifies how combining data from various sources, including API-driven external datasets, can significantly enhance the value of the original data, providing a comprehensive understanding of incidents for more informed decision-making.
+This procedure shows how merging data from several sources—including external datasets controlled by APIs—can greatly increase the original data's value and give decision-makers a more thorough picture of situations.

 ## Tools and Libraries Used

-This project leverages a variety of tools and Python libraries to process, enrich, and analyze incident report data.
-Below is a brief overview of each component and its role in the project:
+This project processes, enriches, and analyses incident report data using a range of Python packages and tools.
+An outline of each element and its function in the project is provided below:

-- **argparse**: Used for parsing command-line options and arguments.
-This library facilitates the user interface for running the script with specific input parameters.
+- **argparse**: used to parse arguments and options from the command line.
+This library makes it easier to run the script with particular input parameters through the user interface.

 - **urllib.request**: Provides an interface for fetching data from the web.
 It's used in this project to download PDF files containing incident reports from specified URLs.